Spoken language: Acquiring spoken language

 Hearing children acquire as their first language the language that is used around them, whether vocal, cued (if they are sighted), or signed.
 Deaf children can do the same with Cued Speech or sign language if either visual communication system is used around them.
-Vocal language are traditionally taught to them in the same way that written language must be taught to hearing children.
+Vocal language is traditionally taught to them in the same way that written language must be taught to hearing children.
 (See oralism.)
 Teachers give particular emphasis on spoken language with children who speak a different primary language outside of the school.
 For the child it is considered important, socially and educationally, to have the opportunity to understand multiple languages.